SOUND

 VERY LOUD READING GROUP

-John Hughes holds a PhD in Contemporary Art Research from Kingston School of Art, Kingston University (2022).
+John Hughes (b.
+London, UK) is a poet.
+He tends to an ephermal / pirate garden on disused platform 5 at Acton Town Station where he works.
+He holds a PhD in Contemporary Art Research from Kingston School of Art, Kingston University (2022).
 His thesis An Investigation Into The Capture And Public Display Of The Acton Town Otter presents the political and expansive possibilities for embedded sonic narrative writing as contemporary art practice.

 You Are My Burger King,